Which Airlines Allow Emotional Support Animals

 Behave Well In Public

-First, and foremost service animals (dogs and cats as well as other service animals) need to behave well in public.
-The standard for here is pretty subjective but generally service animals must not show signs of stress, climb on other people, chase other animals, and keep their composure for the duration of the flight and in other public settings.
+First, and foremost psychiatric service dogs need to behave well in public.
+The standard here is pretty subjective but generally, service animals must not show signs of stress, climb on other people, chase other animals, use the restroom indoors, and keep their composure for the duration of the flight and in other public settings.

 If a dog does not meet that standard its classification as a service animal may be called into question and they won't be permitted on the flight or in the flight cabin.